-- a number of our competitors have more relevant experience, greater financial and other resources and more personnel than we do; - there are relatively few barriers to entry impeding new private equity and venture capital firms, including a relatively low cost of entering these businesses, and the successful efforts of new entrants into our various lines of business, including major banks and other financial institutions, have resulted in increased competition; - certain investors may prefer to invest with private partnerships; and - other industry participants will from time to time seek to recruit our investment professionals and other employees away from us.
+- a number of our competitors have more relevant experience, greater financial and other resources and more personnel than we do; - there are relatively few barriers to entry impeding new private equity and venture capital firms, including a relatively low cost of entering these businesses, and the successful efforts of new entrants into our various lines of business, including major banks and other financial institutions, have resulted in increased competition; - certain investors may prefer to invest with private partnerships; and - · other industry participants will from time to time seek to recruit our investment professionals and other employees away from us.

-This competitive pressure could adversely affect our ability to make successful investments and prevent us from raising Evercore Capital Partners III or any other future funds, either of which would adversely impact our revenue and earnings.
+This competitive pressure could adversely affect our ability to make successful investments and prevent us from raising any future funds, either of which would adversely impact our revenue and earnings.